IreneKilgannon/pands-project/README.md

 print(f'The correlation coefficient between sepal length and sepal width is {corr_SL_vs_SW}')
 ```

 Luckily there are a number of methods to calculate the correlation coefficent between all the numeric variables in one step.
 The first method uses the corr() and generates a correlation matrix.
 The second method involves creating a [seaborn heatmap]().
 A heatmap is a more visual method to display the same information as a correlation matrix.
-It is possible to create a [heatmap using matplotlib](https://www.geeksforgeeks.org/how-to-draw-2d-heatmap-using-matplotlib-in-python/) however it is not as simple or straight forward as a seaborn heatmap.
+It is possible to create a [heatmap using matplotlib](https://www.geeksforgeeks.org/how-to-draw-2d-heatmap-using-matplotlib-in-python/) however it is not as simple as a seaborn heatmap.

 <details>
 <summary>Code for Correlation Matrix</summary>